Skip to main content

 Loading editor...

 That metadata dictionary is quietly important.
-When your RAG system retrieves a chunk later, the metadata tells the user where the answer came from — which PDF, which page, which URL.
-Without metadata, your system gives answers but can't cite its sources.
+When your RAG system retrieves a chunk later, the metadata tells the user where the answer came from -- which PDF, which page, which URL.
+Without metadata, your system gives answers but cannot cite its sources.

 Before we dive into specific loaders, here is what you need installed.
 LangChain splits loaders across packages so you only install what you actually use: